Chapter 19 : 18- Home Security

 Harry had to duck to avoid the curse, unable to believe that the shy quiet girl that never used to even speak was now aiming to use Unforgivable Curses.

 “Stupify!”
 Ron cried in retaliation but the spell missed by mere inches as she continued to run upwards towards the Atrium.

 They reached the Atrium with Harry and Ron now no more than a few meters behind.
-Harry saw at the far end, the fireplaces being sealed off as they got closer and even a few Ministry wizards and witches drawing their wands.
-Marietta sent curses at them and they dived out of her way so as not to get harmed.
+Harry saw at the far end, the fireplaces being sealed off as they drew closer and even a few Ministry Wizards and Witches drawing their wands.
+Seeing this, Marietta flung curses in all directions at them forcing the onlookers to dive out of her way so as not to get harmed.
 She had just entered the fireplace hall but she was too late.
-The fireplaces were being sealed off too quickly and a jinx sent by Harry, forced her to dive out of the way and behind the wall of a sealed fireplace, trapping her.
+The fireplaces were being sealed off too quickly and a jinx sent by Harry forced her to dive out of the way and behind the wall of a sealed fireplace, trapping her.

 “It’s over, Marietta.”
 Harry called, his wand pointing at the wall, ready to strike.
 “We know you Imperiused Lucy and used her to get into the Archives.
 We know you fixed my fireplace to link with that of the Death Eaters.”
 The arrest was beginning to draw a crowd of the morning arrivals and, louder than Harry had ever heard Marietta, she laughed menacingly.

 “I'm surprised you’re still here then, Potter.
 I would have assumed you’d want to get back to your D.A tramp of a wife!”
 Although Harry felt furious at the offence to Ginny, he couldn’t help but feel slightly confused at the insult.

 “And what’s that supposed to mean?”
 He yelled, slightly angrier then he had intended and Marietta let out another screech of laughter.